GDQuest/godot-guides-v3.0/design-user-interface/design-interfaces-with-the-control-nodes.md

 ## Arrange control nodes automatically with containers

-Containers automatically arrange all children control nodes including other containers in rows, columns, and more.
-Use them to add padding around your interface, centre it in their bounding rectangles...
-All built-in containers update in the editor so you can see its effect instantly.
+Containers automatically arrange all children Control nodes including other containers in rows, columns, and more.
+Use them to add padding around your interface or center nodes in their bounding rectangles.
+All built-in containers update in the editor so you can see the effect instantly.

 Containers have a few special properties to control how they arrange UI elements.
-To change them, navigate down to the Custom Constants section in the inspector.
+To change them, navigate down to the Custom Constants section in the Inspector.

 ### The 5 most useful containers